What is Typography in Web Design?

 So just what is typography in web design?
 In the simplest of terms, typography describes the creative design of text on your web pages.
 It includes such stylized aspects as letter design, kerning and leading.
 While we often don’t give much thought to what fonts are being used by our favorite brands, the fonts we choose do much more than deliver your carefully-crafted brand messaging, they evoke strong, emotional reactions.

-The reason that font choice is so important for your brand or company is that you want your fonts to evoke positive emotions and provide easy readability at the same time.
+The reason that typeface and font choice is so important for your brand or company is that you want your fonts to evoke positive emotions and provide easy readability at the same time.
 With those two criteria driving your font choice as well as your font pairing, let’s discuss some other important factors you’ll want to consider.

 Aside from considering the emotions and readability of your font, the next factor to consider when choosing fonts is your industry.
 Why is your industry so important?
 It will dictate whether you choose a fun, casual font or a more serious, professional one.
 If you’re a professional IT firm, you might want to choose a modern, more professional font.
 If you’re an online retailer targeting teenagers, a casual, fun font might perfectly suit your brand image.